yunzc/vision_depth/README.md

 # vision_depth

 Project for MIT 6.179 C/C++ class.
 The goal is to take two images of the same scene and the transforms of the camera from the pose when taking image 1 and the pose when taking image 2 to infer the depth of the scenes.
-To solutions are provided: one uses SURF to find the depth of a few detected features, the other is quite slow and performs pixel matching to create a depth map of the whole scene.
+To solutions are provided: one uses SIFT detect and match features, then find the depth of these points; the other is quite slow and performs pixel matching to create a depth map of the whole scene.
 Sample testing on a few opencv features and the code to calibrate the camera for obtaining the camera matrix is included in the package.

 ## Getting Started